EntrustCorporation/cps/entrust.md

 This CPS is applicable to the following Certificate Types.

-**SSL and EV SSL Certificates**
+**OV and EV TLS Certificates**

-SSL Certificates and EV SSL Certificates are intended for use in establishing web-based data communication conduits via TLS/SSL protocols.
-SSL Certificates and EV SSL Certificates conform to the requirements of the ITU-T X.509 v3 standard.
-The primary purpose of an SSL Certificate or EV SSL Certificate is to facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a secure server.
+OV and EV TLS Certificates are intended for use in establishing web-based data communication conduits via TLS/SSL protocols.
+OV and EV TLS Certificates conform to the requirements of the ITU-T X.509 v3 standard.
+The primary purpose of an OV or EV TLS Certificate is to facilitate the exchange of encryption keys in order to enable the encrypted communication of information over the Internet between the user of an Internet browser and a secure server.

 **Client Authentication Certificates**